-The General Revenue Reserve is primarily held as a contingency to provide the Authority with operational funds and as a safeguard against financial risk (such as the Coronavirus pandemic).
-Current risk-based assessments set the Council's need for a revenue contingency at £1.478million although the current economic climate and volatile financial environment means that this is very much considered to be a minimum and greater headroom than has been typical will be required to mitigate against the impact of future financial shocks.
-At the end of 2022/23, the reserve stood at £2.908million, which is £1.430million above the minimum contingency level.
+The General Revenue Reserve is primarily held as a contingency to provide the Council with operational funds and as a safeguard against financial risk (such as the Coronavirus pandemic).
+Current risk-based assessments set the Council's need for a revenue contingency at £1.498million although the current economic climate and volatile financial environment means that this is very much considered to be a minimum and greater headroom than has been typical will be required to mitigate against the impact of future financial shocks.
+At the end of 2023/24, the reserve stood at £2.690million, which is £1.192million above the minimum contingency level.
+The current Medium Term Financial Plan anticipates the use of £1.152million in 2024/25 with further use of £0.029million over the remaining life of the plan.